Partners for Serving — Partners for Health

-Each placement is designed to help meet the needs of the agency while strengthening developmental relationships between Nazareth students and community members.
+Each placement is designed to help meet the needs of the agency while strengthening developmental relationships among Nazareth students and community members.
 These interactions allow students to improve their ability to work effectively with youth and adults with backgrounds and experiences diverse from their own.
-You might choose to visit with seniors in a skilled nursing facility, tutor adults or kids with math and reading, lead crafts and activities at a family shelter, or become a coach in a youth running program.
+One might choose to coach youth runners, play games with and tutor adults or children, assist families in food shopping, transport elders to religious services, or support new English language learners.

-Through employment in PFS, Nazareth students improve their professionalism, establish a connection with the Rochester community, learn to recognize societal inequities, and gain a greater understanding of community solutions in Rochester and beyond.
-Training and reflection are a required part of the Partners for Serving program.
+Through employment in PFS-PFH, Nazareth students improve their professionalism, establish a connection with the Rochester community, learn to recognize societal inequities, and gain a greater understanding of community solutions in Rochester and beyond.
+Training and reflection are required components of the Partners for Serving-Partners for Health program.

-PFS is committed to the full inclusion of all qualified individuals.
-As part of this commitment, PFS will ensure that persons with disabilities are provided reasonable accommodations.
+PFS-PFH is committed to the full inclusion of all qualified individuals.
+As part of this commitment, PFS-PFH will ensure that persons with disabilities are provided reasonable accommodations.
 If reasonable accommodation is needed to participate in the job application or interview process, to perform essential job functions, and/or to receive other benefits and privileges of employment, please contact Jen Canning, Program Manager.

 Program Goals